peasantsboot/GuidelinesExercise/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/02-07-EnterModel.png)

 2. In the integration flow designer you can browse through the model.
 As you can see, the **request-reply** step to send out the message to the receiver is placed within a **local integration process** which is at the end called via an **idempotent process call**.
 In the **idempotent process call**, the **message ID** is based on the **purchase order number** of the message payload.
 The **Skip Process Call for Duplicates** flag of the idempotent process call is selected ensuring that duplicates are discarded.
+At the end of the integration flow a response is sent back: In the default case, confirming that the purchase order has been succesfully created.
+Otherwise, if the message with the same purchase order number is retried, a different message is returned informing you about the duplicate.
 If you have familiarized yourself with the model, select **Configure** from the top right.

 <br>![](/exercises/ex2/images/02-08-IntegrationFlow.png)